 This blog post is part 2 of a multi-part series.
 In part 1, we introduced the functional library Ramda, and the concepts of composition, pointfree style, and functors through the simplest of examples.

-Disclaimer: Please note that I am not an authority on functional programming.
-I intend this series solely as “introduction to concepts”.
-It remains a work-in-progress, and I encourage constructive criticism and discussion.
-This guide is quite unconventional in the order in which the content is provided.
+Disclaimer: Please note that I am not an authority on functional programming by any means.
+I intend this little series solely as “introduction to concepts”.
+This guide is quite unconventional in the order of the content.
 I choose to focus on practical examples, leaving essential theory such as typeclasses and function purity until late in the game.
-If you thirst for more technical resources, I happily point you to http://github.com/MostlyAdequate/mostly-adequate-guide, or a free ebook on Haskell: http://learnyouahaskell.com/.
+If you thirst for more technical resources, I highly recommend http://github.com/MostlyAdequate/mostly-adequate-guide, or you can also check out this free ebook on Haskell: http://learnyouahaskell.com/.

 We were left with the following code.
 (To make it more accessible, I’ve rewritten it to keep only const and the arrow function from ES2015):